 Paddle, paddle, paddle – wipe, wipe, wipe – was my mantra during my first kayaking trip.
 It was my cousin’s idea that we should start kayaking and I am always up for trying something new, especially if it involves the outdoors and exercise.
-Since it is a water activity, it was even more appealing.
+An added bonus is that it is a water activity.

 Because of scheduling conflicts and weather related events, we weren’t able to schedule our inaugural trip until early fall.
 As it turned out, there was hardly anyone camping and very few people on the river, so in a lot of ways, it was the perfect time to go.